omegasenior/topbiketoursportugal/content/tours/tras-os-montes-douro-international.md

 ---
 # Trás-os-Montes & Douro international

-## For those who enjoy and are delighted with the marvels of the nature and would like to venture further
+## For those who enjoy the marvels of nature and would like to venture further

 \
 \
-Trás-os-Montes and Alto Douro is a huge Portuguese province, belonging to Vila Real and Bragança’s districts.
+Trás-os-Montes and Alto Douro is a huge Portuguese province, belonging to Vila Real and Bragança.

-This region is considered by many an authentic greenside paradise in the deep valleys of the Douro region, where you will find beautiful vineyards, the heart of the Port and Douro wines.
+This area is considered by many as an authentic greenside paradise in the deep valleys of the region, where you will find beautiful vineyards at the heart of the Port and Douro wines.

-The territory boosts breathtaking landscapes of a natural beauty, revealing not only a land rich in vineyards but also in cereals, vegetables and fruits, a typical gastronomy awarded the title of World Heritage.
+The territory boosts breathtaking landscapes of natural beauty, revealing not only a land rich in vineyards, but also in cereals, vegetables and fruits, combining in a typical gastronomy, awarded the title of World Heritage.
 \
 \
 **Route description**: